 When you’re dealing with someone else’s rubbish the best way to clear up litter is with litter pickers.
 Keeping the litter at a distance from your body can protect you from broken edges and any unwanted germs that might be lurking.

-As only the most dedicated of litter hunters tend to carry around litter pickers at all times, the Town Council has introduced Buckingham’s first #QuickLitterPick point.
-This covered cage in Bourton Park contains 5 individual litter pickers and a supply of bin liners and can be accessed by anyone with the code for the lock.
+As only the most dedicated of litter hunters tend to carry around litter pickers at all times, the Town Council has introduced Buckingham’s #QuickLitterPick points.
+These covered cages in Bourton and Chandos Park contain 3 individual litter pickers and a supply of bin liners and can be accessed by anyone with the code for the lock.
 (Anyone who would like the code can call the Town Council Office or Buckingham Tourist Information Centre during opening hours).

 Unfortunately, we can't clear up graffiti on private property.
 Please report any offensive graffiti and we can try to identify who is responsible for it's removal.